dkelly255/PP4-Fantasy-Football-Centre/BUGS.md

 ### 2. CSS Styles

-An additional bug is currently present where the CSS styles are not being properly applied in the live deployed (Heroku) site.
+When the site was originally developed around fantasy football content, prior to the change in appraoch to a Django blog, an additional bug was present where the CSS styles were not being properly applied in the live deployed (Heroku) site.

 ![Bug2](readme/bug2-deployedcssstyles.png)

-The styles are correct in the Development Environment (Gitpod) site:
+The styles were, however, correct in the Development Environment (Gitpod) site:

 ![Bug2](readme/bug2-deployedcssstylesgit.png)

 This bug was caused by the debug flag being set to "True" which was preventing the static CSS formats from being correctly recognised by the Heroku application on deployment.
-Following a change in the debug flag, the bug has been resolved:
+Following a change in the debug flag, the bug was resolved:

 ![Bug2 - solution](readme/bug2-solution.png)